 gRPC¶

-AMI offers multiple options for streaming/querying information from a gRPC server.
-Please note that these libraries are packaged separately from the base installation of AMI and can be assigned to your account by contacting support@3forge.com.
+3forge offers multiple options for streaming/querying information from a gRPC server.
+Please note that these libraries are packaged separately from the base installation of 3forge and can be assigned to your account by contacting support@3forge.com.

 Overview¶